seroujk/se_project_spots/README.md

 # Project 3: Spots

 Welcome to Spots!
 The premier desination for sharing your beautiful images.
-Wanted to share  your images on a website that fits all screens?
+Wanted to share  your images on a website that fits all screen size perfectly?
 Well now you can.
 Have fun!

 ## Description